Excuse #30

 3) His people were not to leave “their place” on the Sabbath.

-Regrettably, this minister claims that because God is compassionate, He now permits His people to do all three of those prohibitions.
-They may now seek out Sabbath-breakers and pay them for their labor.
+Regrettably, this minister claims that because God is compassionate, He now permits His people to engage in all three of those prohibitions.
+According to him, God's people may now go out into the world to seek out Sabbath-breakers and pay them to acquire and prepare their meals.
 In essence the Sabbath-breaker has become his alternate food source.

 More Excuses